brikis98/yevgeniy-brikman-homepage/_posts/2023-06-29-cant-hurt-me.md

 Why?
 Because:

-‚ÄúNo one is going to come help you.
-No one's coming to save you.‚Äù
+"No one is going to come help you.
+No one's coming to save you."

 The _only_ hero you're going to find in your life is yourself.

 **Everything in life is a mind game**

-"The most important conversations you‚Äôll ever have are the ones you‚Äôll have with yourself.
+"The most important conversations you'll ever have are the ones you'll have with yourself.
 You wake up with them, you walk around with them, you go to bed with them, and eventually you act on them."

 This isn't a book about exercise or fitness or positive thinking or motivation.
 In fact, Goggins explains that he thinks motivation is bullshit: it's just kindling, and while it might be nice to get you started, if all you have is motivation, as soon as things get tough, that fire will go out.